ansible/proposals/modules-management.md

 ## Before Merge
   - Ensure the sub directories under `ansible-modules*/` are alined, some modules may need `git mv` in advance to ensure categories are the same
-  - Define metadata format -- Sooner is better as many things depend on this
+  - <strike>Define metadata format -- Sooner is better as many things depend on this</strike>
-     - Update `validate-modules` to enforce this, though should be configured to only WARN initially apart from on new modules
+     - <strike>Update `validate-modules` to enforce this, though should be configured to only WARN initially apart from on new modules</strike>
-  - Define tags we’re using for metadata(Toshio)
+  - <strike>Define tags we’re using for metadata(Toshio)</strike>
   - Code for PluginLoader to extract metadata and associate it with modules in a way that other code can emit warnings based on the metadata.
   - packaging -- setup.py needs to generate separate manifests via manifests
     - `--version` updated